Neelzee/nmide/README.md

 programming language.
 Being an experimental language, and having all of it's tooling, like the compiler is still under development, poses a unique challenge for developing an IDE for it, so flexibility is key.
 To achieve this, this IDE is _zero core_.
-The only functionality it has, is to load and manage plugins.
+The only functionality it has, is to load and manage modules.

-Everything, from the file explorer, to editor, are features one or more plugins has to create.
+Everything, from the file explorer, to editor, are features one or more modules has to create.

-Rust was chosen, because it is low-level, so the idea was it would allow for an easier way to create bindings to other languages like C, to eventually allow for a language agnostic plugin architecture.
+Rust was chosen, because it is low-level, so the idea was it would allow for an easier way to create bindings to other languages like C, to eventually allow for a language agnostic module architecture.
 This has yet to be implemented.

-Currently, the IDE only supports Plugins made in JavaScript or Rust.
+Currently, the IDE only supports Modules made in JavaScript or Rust.
 It does achieves this by using the [Tauri](https://tauri.app/) framework.
 Wherein one of the features is being able to implement the frontend using JavaScript.
-This makes it very easy to implement a system for JavaScript Plugins.
+This makes it very easy to implement a system for JavaScript Modules.

 ## Installation